SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-best-exception-handling-library/rule.md

 **elmah.io** with initial configuration for getting started quickly.
 ELMAH (Error Logging Modules and Handlers) is an application-wide error logging facility that is completely pluggable.
 It can be dynamically added to a running ASP.NET web application, or even all ASP.NET web applications on a machine, without any need for re-compilation or re-deployment.
 :::

-If you are still developing Windows applications, then SSW Exception Logger is the one to use.
-Read [SSW .NET Toolkit – LadyLog User Guide](https://www.ssw.com.au/ssw/NetToolKit/04ExceptionReporter.aspx).
+If you are still developing Windows applications, then you can still use Application Insights, read [here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/windows-desktop) for more details.

 ELMAH can be easily added to your application from NuGet, and it configures itself.